 The Board regularly engages in succession planning for the Chief Executive Officer role.
 Members of the Board (with input from the Corporate Governance Committee) annually review and discuss an evaluation of potential Chief Executive Officer successors.
-The Board ensures that meeting communicating via written correspondence sent by U.S. mail to "Chairman" at the Company's Richmond, Virginia address.
-All such correspondence is provided to the Chairman of the Board at, or prior to, the next executive session held at a regular Board meeting.

-agendas for the Board and its committees provide directors with exposure to and opportunities to assess potential successors.
+The Board ensures that meeting agendas for the Board and its committees provide directors with exposure to and opportunities to assess potential successors.
 The Board annually reviews the emergency succession plan for the Chief Executive Officer.